-▲ More than half of people in Upper Egypt live on less than USD 1 per day 40% ✓ Nearly 40 percent of people in Upper Egypt lack access to sufficient food 1.3 MILLION ▲ The Foundation has invested USD 1.3M in SADP for Phase I (2012-2016) 1,400 ▲ SADP plans to train at least 1,400 people in Phase II (2017-2021) 1,000 ▲ SADP plans to provide employment to 1,000 individuals in Phase II Individuals trained NUMBER OF INDIVIDUALS REACHED THROUGH PHASE LPILOTS (AS OF IUME 2016
+▲ Over 50 percent of people in Upper Egypt live on less than 1 USD per day 40% ▲ Nearly 40 percent of people in Upper Egypt lack access to sufficient food The Foundation h ▲ The Foundation has invested 1.3M USD in SADP for Phase I (2012-2016) 1,400

+▲ SADP plans to train at least 1,400 people in Phase II (2017-2021) 1,000 ▲ SADP plans to provide employment to 1,000 individuals in Phase II NUMBER OF INDIVIDUALS REACHED THROUGH PHASE I PILOTS (AS OF JUNE 2016) Individuals trained Individuals hired

-THE OPPORTUNITY FOR IMPACT "Agriculture is a very significant economic sector in Upper Egypt, and we see it as a huge opportunity to make a difference in poverty and food security.
-It links to the core of what we do-economic empowerment."
-Noura Selim, executive director, Sawiris Foundation for Social Development THE SAWIRIS FOUNDATION FOR SOCIAL DEVELOPMENT HAS LONG focused on helping marginalized people throughout Egypt build dignified, productive lives.
-With its founding family originally from Upper Egypt1 and its many years of engaging in philanthropy there, the Foundation understands all too well that improving livelihoods in the region is uniquely challenging.
-More than half of Upper Egypt's population lives on less than USD 1 per day.2 Farming is the primary source of livelihood, yet it rarely generates sufficient income for families - or even enough food.
-Nearly 40 percent of the people in Upper Egypt's rural communities3 lack access to enough food to stay healthy.
+THE OPPORTUNITY FOR IMPACT THE SAWIRIS FOUNDATION FOR SOCIAL DEVELOPMENT ("the Foundation") has long focused on helping marginalized people throughout Egypt build dignified, productive lives.
+With its founding family originally from Upper Egypt and its many years of engaging in philanthropy there, the Foundation understands all too well that improving livelihoods in the region is uniquely challenging.
+More than half of Upper Egypt's population lives on less than 1 USD per day.
+Farming is the primary source of livelihood, yet it rarely generates sufficient income for families-or even enough food.
+Nearly 40 percent of the people in Upper Egypt's rural communities lack access to enough food to stay healthy.
 "Agriculture is a very significant economic sector in Upper Egypt, and we see it as a huge opportunity to make a difference in poverty and food security," says Noura Selim, the Foundation's executive director.
-"It links to the core of what we do - economic empowerment."
+"It links to the core of what we do-economic empowerment."
 The Foundation knows the path to progress will have to navigate myriad challenges.
-The region's farmers are often unaware of higher-productivity farming practices,4 or cannot afford the capital purchases required to adopt them.
-They have limited access to markets for selling their crops, and have few opportunities for off-farm work to supplement their farming income, given the region's difficult labor market.5 Historically, many of the region's initiatives to alleviate rural poverty, such as universal food subsidies, have fallen short - often because they were too top-down and did not sufficiently address this constellation of needs and constraints.6 In 2012, when the Foundation learned of a compelling new program that would introduce an array of agriculture solutions based on a deep understanding of the communities' needs, it seized the opportunity.
+The region's farmers are often unaware of higher-productivity farming practices, or cannot afford the capital purchases required to adopt them.
+They have limited access to markets for selling their crops, and have few opportunities for off-farm work to supplement their farming income, given the region's difficult labor market.
+Historically, many of the region's initiatives to alleviate rural poverty, such as universal food subsidies, have fallen short-often because they were too top-down and did not sufficiently address this constellation of needs and constraints.
+In 2012, when the Foundation learned of a compelling new program that would introduce an array of agriculture solutions based on a deep understanding of the communities' needs, it seized the opportunity.